[[caption-width-right:344:And with this compact fluorescent bulb, Davros, ''I shall kill you.'']]

 Turlough and the remaining guards attempt to set off the self-destruction device, only to have most of the guards die.
 Quickly.
 And on Earth, the Daleks capture the entire bomb squad and Tegan.

 The Doctor confronts Davros, and the two of them engage in a philosophocal debate at gunpoint.
 The Doctor is fascinated to find out that Davros wants to make Daleks with emotions, because them being purely logical has caused an impossible stalemate in the Movellan war.
 They tensely discuss the idea until Stien's programming takes control again long enough to let Lytton's troops kill Lt.
 Mercer.
 The Doctor and Stien escape again -- but Stien runs off, refusing to risk the Doctor's life by staying around him.
 As it turns out, Davros has been reprogramming Daleks and random humans to obey only him, and the regular Daleks don't like this.
-As he begins his big escape, Davros drops a vial of the anti-Dalek virus to prevent the regular Daleks from killing him off -- destroying several Daleks in seconds, making them spout lots of shaving cream as they die.
+As he begins his big escape, Davros drops a vial of the anti-Dalek virus to prevent the regular Daleks from killing him off -- destroying several Daleks in seconds, making them spout lots of what looks like shaving cream as they die.

-Back on Earth, a massive battle is going on between the Daleks and Davros' Army.
+Back on Earth, a massive battle is going on between the Daleks and Davros' army.
 The Doctor, now also back on Earth, figures out that those "unexploded bombs" are really giant capsules holding more samples of the virus.
 And sets them off, killing all the Daleks off instantly.
 Lytton escapes and puts on a cop's uniform -- wandering off into the sunset, [[Recap/DoctorWhoS22E1AttackOfTheCybermen to... somewhere.]]

 Back on the space prison, Davros himself begins to escape until he also begins to spray shaving cream from his wheelchair. [[DroppedABridgeOnHim He too is vulnerable to the virus]], and him screaming that he's not a Dalek doesn't help.